wslhub/WSL-DistroManager/README.md

 * Run distro as a specific user.
 * Add new user into distro.
 * Migrate to .NET Core 3.0 Windows Forms Project

+## FAQ

+### The functionality of this tool is already provided by wsl.exe.
+Why should I use this tool?

+This tool is designed to enable the use of WSL functionality in a GUI manner.
+Of course, it is useful to call wsl.exe directly if you are familiar with using the command line.

+However, if you use this tool, you will get additional convenience features that can not be solved by wsl.exe alone.

 ## Distro manager as a Service